Table of Contents

 FL Studio is currently one of the most popular DAWS for music producers to use and it is only gaining steam.
 I remember when I was a lot younger, FL Studio was nowhere near as big and it didn’t seem to be on the level it is now.
-If you’re new to music production, we are going to go over some of the best FL Studio VST plugins to elevate your game.

 Before we dive deep, I want to say that my opinion is to get some free plugins and then also get a couple of huge VST libraries that you purchase.
 They can be expensive, so the best option is to bundle and get a couple that cover a lot of the bases, rather than spend a bunch on each instrument.